vasiliygagin/dbunit/README.md

  and "dataSource" then all Spring beans of types IDatabaseCnnection and DataSource are used as connections.
 In this case, if more then one connection found, there will be no default connection, and all database operations will have to explicitly specify connection name.
 - Lookup of connections by common names can be bypassed by specifying DbUnitConfiguration.skipLegacyConnectionLookup = true
+- Some static helper "write" methods in Different DataSets are being removed.
+Because they are in wrong place.
+They just create corresponding writer.
+For example XmlDataSet.write() simply creates XmlDataSetWriter instance and executes write(IDataSet) method on it.
+IDataset parameter does not even need to be of Xml variety, so does not belong to XmlDataSet.

 Old Spring Test DbUnit Introduction
 ===================================